 - Within 1-9 months of quitting smoking, coughing and shortness of breath decrease.

-- Within 1 year of quitting smoking, your risk of coronary heart disease is about halved.
+- Within 1 year of quitting smoking, your risk of coronary heart disease is almost halved.

-- Within 5-15 years of quitting smoking, your stroke risk is reduced to that of a non-smoker.
+- Within 5-15 years of quitting smoking, your risk of stroke is reduced to that of a non-smoker’s.

-- Within 10 years of quitting smoking, your risk of lung cancer is about halved.
+- Within 10 years of quitting smoking, your risk of lung cancer is almost halved.

-- Within 15 years of quitting smoking, your risk of coronary heart disease is that of a non-smoker.
+- Within 15 years of quitting smoking, your risk of coronary heart disease is that of a non-smoker’s.

 Your mental health will improve

-One of the most reported reasons for smoking cigarettes is stress, and a common misconception is that smoking helps alleviate the symptoms of stress and anxiety.
+One of the most common reasons for smoking cigarettes is stress, and a frequent misconception is that smoking helps alleviate the symptoms of stress and anxiety.
 However, studies show that quitting smoking can significantly improve your mental health and stress levels, with the benefits of smoking cessation including reduced levels of depression and stress, and an increased positive outlook on life.

 Your skin appearance will improve

-The NHS say that those who don’t smoke are three times more appealing than smokers, and a large part of this could be because of the aging effects that smoking has on the skin.
-A study conducted on a group of women who quit smoking over a 9-month period showed that quitting vastly improved their skin quality, with an average reduction of about 13 years in the biological age of the patients’ skin.
-Other research on a group of men in South Korea also demonstrated the desirable effects on skin colour as a result of smoking cessation.
+The NHS says that those who don’t smoke are three times more appealing to potential partners than smokers, and a large part of this could be because of the ageing effects that smoking has on the skin.
+A study conducted on a group of women who quit smoking over a 9-month period showed that quitting reduced the biological age of their skin by an average of 13 years.

 You’ll add years to your life

-If there’s one reason to quit smoking, it’s to ensure you live a long, healthy life.
+If there’s one reason to quit smoking, it’s to help you live a long, healthy life.
 Tobacco use remains the leading cause of preventable illness and avoidable death in the UK, with those who smoke an average number of cigarettes losing 6.8 years of life expectancy.
-Quitting smoking will add years to your life no matter what age you are, but if you quit while you are still young, the results can be drastic.
+Quitting smoking will help add years to your life, but if you quit while you are still young, the results can be impressive.
 The World Health Organisation states that if you quit at 30, you will add ten years to your life, while if you quit at 60, you will still add an impressive 3 years to your life.

 The bottom line

-If you’re a smoker, the best thing you could do for your health is to quit.
-Smoking cessation is not easy, but the innumerable health benefits you will feel both short-term and long-term are the reward.
+If you’re a smoker, quitting the habit can greatly improve your health.
+Smoking cessation is not easy, but the health benefits of quitting both short-term and long-term are the reward.